lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 - `./images` and `./metadata` will be were our images and metadata go into after the are generated.
 - `./trait-layers` with sub-directories `./backgrounds` for the background images  `./foreground` for the foreground images `./text` for our text images.

-- The images used where rarely edited i didn’t get to do any Photo Shoping.
-Just examples for this tutorial.
-The idea is for you to understand how it works and get to come up with your own idea or you could just use and improve on mine.
+- The images used where rarely edited i did not get to do any Photo Shoping, Just examples for this tutorial.
+The idea is for you to understand how it works and get to come up with your own idea or you could just use and improve on this.

 - Take Note.
 - All images should have dimensions of `1000x1000` and must be in `.png` format.

-- The config file is an Object with `layers` where unique images and metadata are generated from by selecting images from each layer in the config, each layer having key-pair values and the chances an image is selected in a layer is based on the `weights`.
+- The config file is an Object with `layers` where unique images and metadata are generated from by selecting images from each layer in the config, each layer having an Object with key-pair values and the chances an image is selected in a layer is based on the `weights`.
 - The `incompatibilities` is where images in layers that are incompatible due to color or other reasons are defined.
 - The `name` is the default prefix for each image or metadata name and `description` describes the whole batch generated.
 - Use the README.md for more info because of time on this tutorial.